juice-shop/pwning-juice-shop/part1/rules.md

 for idea management and task planning as well as bug tracking.
 You can of course submit an issue if you run into technical problems that are not covered by the [Troubleshooting section of the README.md]().
-You just should not read issues labeled `challenge` as they might contain spoilers or solutions.
+You just should not read issues labelled `challenge` as they might contain spoilers or solutions.

 Of course you are explicitly allowed to view